dornaweb/product-specifications/readme.txt

 === Product Specifications for Woocommerce ===

 Contributors: dornaweb
-Tags: product specifications,product specs,product specifications table,product attributes table,product attributes
+Tags: product specifications,product specs,product specifications table,product attributes table,product attributes, woocommerce, woocommerce product specifications, product details, product information, product table
 Requires at least: 4
 Tested up to: 4.7
-Stable tag: 0.2
+Stable tag: 0.3.2
 License: GNU GPL V2. or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

 This plugin adds a product specifications table to your woocommerce single-product page.

 == Description ==

 With Product Specifications plugin you can easily create spec. tables for your products. you can create multiple tables so you can use them for different types of products.
 Product Specifications is very light-weight and easy to customize.

 Available languages :
 English
 Persian
+Russian ( Thanks to Илья Китаев )

 To contribute in translating this plugin contact me : info@dornaweb.com

 == Installation ==

 1. Upload plugin to  "wp-content/plugins/" directory
 2. Activate it in plugins section.

 == Frequently Asked Questions ==

 = How do i use the plugin? =
 * Install and activate the plugin
 * Go to specification tables -> groups and define some Groups